CassiusCle/fast_sudoku_solver/README.md

 ```

 ### Python
 The code examples below show a few of the functionalities of the package.
-Please also see the `examples/example_usage.py` script and the various Sudoku examples that are included in this repository.
+Please also see the `examples/example_usage.py` script and the various Sudoku examples that are included in the repository.

 #### Solving a Sudoku
 ```python